 Tucked away among these regal ridges and deep valleys lie Virginia’s mountain towns.
 The citizens of these settlements are lucky enough to dwell amidst scenery where peaks cloaked in green forests rise to frame the place they call home, places where clear rivers and streams run free and hiking trails explore the back of beyond.
 While we all can’t live in a Virginia mountain town, we can always visit them, and enjoy some of the perks that go with living in such beautiful places.

 In Virginia’s mountain towns, you can find places to eat, places to lodge, places to resupply and of course, a multitude of outdoor activities.
-Read on and discover your Virginia mountain town, where you can relax, unwind and create outdoor adventures.
+Read on and discover your Virginia mountain town, where you can relax, unwind, and embrace outdoor adventures.

 BIG STONE GAP

-Made famous by the movie and novel series Big Stone Gap, the real life town of Big Stone Gap sits in splendor by the Powell River encircled by mountains of far Southwest Virginia.
-The downtown has attractions within walking distance to one another, from the Southwest Virginia Museum to The Meador Coal Museum, detailing the intertwined nature of coal and the people who call Big Stone Gap home.
+Made famous by the book series and film of the same name, the real-life town of Big Stone Gap sits in splendor by the Powell River encircled by mountains of far Southwest Virginia.
+The downtown has attractions within walking distance to one another, from the Southwest Virginia Museum to the Meador Coal Museum, detailing the intertwined nature of coal and the people who call Big Stone Gap home.

-Outdoor pursuits complement the in town offerings.
-Stone Mountain rises above Big Stone Gap.
-Powell Valley Overlook offers a scenic panorama of the Heart of Appalachia's mountain splendor, and is quite possibly the most photographed vista in the region, making the overlook an absolute stop for every visitor.
-Drive up to restored High Knob observation tower where you can see 5 states.
-Hike the Chief Benge Scout Trail, a 20-mile track.
+Outdoor pursuits are plentiful near Big Stone Gap.
+Stone Mountain rises above the town and the Powell Valley Overlook offers a scenic panorama of the Heart of Appalachia's mountain splendor.
+The overlook is quite possibly the most photographed vista in the region, making it a must-see for visitors.
+Drive up to High Knob Observation Tower, where you can see five states.
+From there, hike the Chief Benge Scout Trail, a nearly 20-mile track.
 Sections of the path conveniently start at the highland impoundments of High Knob Lake and Bark Camp Lake.
-See the waterfalls and chilly swimming holes of the Devils Bathtub.
+See the waterfalls and chilly swimming holes of the Devil's Bathtub.

-Play a round of disc golf at the town's two courses, the 9-hole Duck Park Disc Golf course and the newest course, The Ridge, an 18-hole course.
-Big Cherry Lake is a magnificent mountain basin, where visitors can fish, kayak, and hike.
+For some more outdoor recreation, play a round of disc golf at the town's two courses, the 9-hole Duck Park Disc Golf course and The Ridge, an 18-hole course.
+Big Cherry Lake is a magnificent mountain basin where visitors can fish, kayak, and hike.

 DAMASCUS

-Literally enveloped in mountain fastness, Damascus is the crossroad of trails, where the acclaimed Appalachian Trail runs through the center of town, where the esteemed Virginia Creeper Rail Trail bisects the city as well.
+Literally enveloped in mountain fastness, Damascus is known as Trail Town USA since so many trails intersect there, notably the Appalachian Trail and the Virginia Creeper Trail.
 You can kayak and fish for trout in the streams flowing amidst the berg.

 The Virginia Creeper Trail is the biggest draw.
-Here, outfitters will rent you a bicycle, drive you to Whitetop Station, then you can coast/pedal your way down 17 miles through a mix of forests and small communities, with plenty of views and streams along the former railroad bed.
+Outfitters will rent you a bicycle, drive you to Whitetop Station, then you can coast/pedal your way down 17 miles through a mix of forests and small communities, with plenty of views and streams along the former railroad bed.
 Alternatively, you can pedal the Virginia Creeper Trail west toward Abingdon and back without a shuttle.
 Hiking is a huge draw here, too.
-Head to the Mount Rogers High Country for a taste of mile high mountains, wild ponies and Virginia’s highest point.
+Head to the Mount Rogers National Recreation Area for a taste of mile high mountains, wild ponies, and Virginia’s highest point.
 Fish Whitetop Laurel or Beaverdam Creeks, then walk back to your place of lodging.

-Damascus is home to iconic Mount Rogers Outfitters, the trail store located in the heart of Damascus.
-The AT leads directly past the store.
+Damascus is home to iconic Mount Rogers Outfitters, a camping store located in the heart of Damascus.
+The AT goes directly past the store.
 It’s a rite of passage for thru hikers to stop in and say hi to owner and Damascus native Jeff Patrick.

 GALAX

 Galax is one terminus of the 50 mile+ New River Trail, a rail trail that follows Virginia’s fabled New River.
-The New River Trail – a boon for bicyclists – follows a rural setting from Galax, first along Chestnut Creek, where you can find Chestnut Creek Falls, then along the New River.
-Visit the Shot Tower and the preserved buildings of nearby Foster Falls, where Virginia’s history comes alive on the New River Trail.
+A boon for bicyclists, the trail follows a rural setting from Galax, first along Chestnut Creek, where you can find Chestnut Creek Falls, then along the New River.
+Visit the Shot Tower and the preserved buildings of nearby Foster Falls, where Virginia’s history comes alive.
 Float the New from Austinville to Foster Falls.
 Gentle rapids and bucolic scenery make it a hit with everybody.
-Outfitters are available.
-Take a scenic drive on US 58 to Grayson Highlands State Park.
-Here, see the wild ponies on the meadows and mountains of this nearly mile-high park.
-Trails, picnicking and camping are also found here.
-Take a drive on the Blue Ridge Parkway to visit the most photographed spot on the parkway at Mabry Mill.

 You have to come for the mountain music, too.
-The town has been holding the Galax Old Fiddler’s Convention since 1935!
+The town has been holding the Old Fiddler's Convention since 1935.
 It is on this foundation that music here has thrived.
-The historic Rex Theater in town is host to music events.
+The historic Rex Theater in town hosts many music events.
 The Blue Ridge Music Center, located on the Blue Ridge Parkway just 12 miles distant, has shows throughout the warm season.

 PEARISBURG